kithmina1999/worklenz-astro/src/content/blog/flow-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [plutio-alternative, bitrix-alternative, infinity-alternative, zenhub-alternative]
+related: [zenkit-self-hosted-alternative, proofhub-self-hosted-alternative, airtable-self-hosted-alternative, ganttpro-self-hosted-alternative]
 ---